priyanshkeshari/Kharagpur_Data_Science_Hackathon_-KDSH-_2026/README.md

 ---

+## 👨‍💼 Author
+Developed by [Priyansh Keshari](https://github.com/priyanshkeshari) as part of the Kharagpur Data Science Hackathon.

+---

 **⚡ Built with deterministic rigor where transformers rely on stylistic similarity**

 *Consistency is a State Problem.
 We proved it.*